cronica-it/docusaurus-chronology/README.md

 event_end_date: '1994-11-08'
 ```

-To enable this feature, a new configuration option `sortPostsByEventDate` was added; when set to true, the event dates are parsed, and, if present, these dates are used when sorting the posts in the Archive page, so the past events are located when they happened, not when they were entered in the blog.
+To enable this feature, a new configuration option `sortPostsByEventDate` was added; when set to true, the event dates are parsed and used when sorting the posts in the Archive page, so the years of past events are located at the end.

 ![event](./images/event-year-only.png)

 ## Add `pageBasePath` to blog plugin configuration

-In Docusaurus the URL parts used to compose the pages paths are configurable via options like `routeBasePath`, `tagsBasePath`, etc, but in the path used for multi-page lists, the URL was hard-coded as `page`.
+In Docusaurus, the URL parts used to compose the pages paths are configurable via options like `routeBasePath`, `tagsBasePath`, etc, but in the path used for multi-page lists, a part of the URL is hard-coded as `page`.

-For consistency reasons, a new configuration option was added, `pageBasePath`, allowing to also configure these paths, a feature useful for example when all paths are translated to local languages.
+For consistency reasons, a new configuration option was added, `pageBasePath`, allowing to also configure this path, a feature useful for example when all paths are translated to local languages.

 ---